-Total capital requirements for the operation are calculated at \$320.3 million over the evaluation period.
+Total capital requirements for the operation are calculated at \$425.6 million over the life of mine.
 A breakdown of this capital requirement is detailed in the following sections.

 18.2.1 STRIPPING

 The quarry performs stripping activities to prepare the mining area.
 These activities include removing overburden in advance of the blasting schedule.
 These expenses are capitalized in the period they are incurred and amortized based on production activity at the point of blasting the area.